Timeseries¶

 - Return type

-- property shape: Tuple[int]¶
+- property shape: tuple[int]¶

 The shape of the series (n_timesteps, n_components, n_samples).